-Dr. Miller has performed research in cancer biology, neuroscience, and psychology as well as in student success and retention in higher education.
-She is a member of several College committees involving Retention Strategies and College Accreditation, while previously serving as a consultant to the Institutional Review Board.
-She is also a member of the regional Heartland Pathways Consortium) and the national Association for Institutional Research (AIR).
-She lives in Maine with her husband and daughter.
+Dr. Neka Miller has been with Clarkson College since 2014, and currently serves as the Director of Institutional Effectiveness as well as an Adjunct Professor in the Doctor of Education, Education & Leadership (Ed.D.) program.
+Dr. Miller has performed/published research in oncology, metastatic colon cancer, neuroscience, and psychology as well as in student success and retention in higher education.
+Dr. Miller serves on the College's Leadership Council.
+She is a member of several College committees including Retention Strategies Committee and College Accreditation Committee, while previously serving as a consultant to the Institutional Review Board (IRB).
+She serves as the institutional IPEDS Keyholder, is a member of the regional Heartland Pathways Consortium and the national Association for Institutional Research (AIR).
+She serves on numerous dissertation committees for both past graduates and current students.
+Dr. Miller serves as a mentor to several Clarkson College students and current employees.

 “There is nothing impossible to they who will try.” — Alexander the Great